 Increasing the proportion and complexity of ML concepts is similar.
 A ML domain expert will identify structures and techniques from the ML domain to cast the problem into.
-This may be to specify the technique(s) used for classification Manuscript submitted to ACM or learning, or the representation that the problem should take.
+This may be to specify the technique(s) used for classification or learning, or the representation that the problem should take.
 This is the transformation which represents our challenge question: mapping a DS problem to a form suitable for ML.